 - Information that must be given to the long-term care ombudsman; and

 - Information that must be furnished to the state by facilities with substandard quality of care.

 Life Safety Code Survey Procedures, Appendix I, State Operations Manual (SOM)

 Appendix I, “Survey Procedures for Life Safety Code Surveys,” reviews the six survey tasks for surveyors during a life safety code survey: offsite survey preparation, entrance conference/onsite preparation, orientation tour, information gathering, information analysis and decision-making, and the exit conference.
 This section also addresses complaint investigations and survey revisits.

 Long Term Care Survey Process (LTCSP) Procedure Guide

 As of Nov.
 28, 2017, CMS has made Appendix P inaccessible.
 The Long-term Care Survey Process (LTCSP) Procedure Guide has replaced Appendix P as the procedural and technical guide for conducting all long-term care standard surveys.
-In addition, CMS plans to revise Chapter 7 of the SOM to include survey policy.
 For more information about these changes, see survey-and-certification memo S&C:18-05-NH.